Chinese ships briefly enter waters around the group of islands

-The controversial Chinese move to begin patrols around the islands follows Japan's purchase of several of the islands from a private owner this week.
-China described the deal as "illegal and invalid."
+The controversial Chinese move to begin patrols around the islands follows the Japanese government’s purchase of several of the islands from a private Japanese owner earlier this week, a deal that China described as “illegal and invalid.”

 Animosity between the two countries over the islands runs deep.

 They have come to represent what many Chinese people see as unfinished business: redressing the impact of the Japanese occupation of large swathes of eastern China during the 1930s and 1940s.